Rainbow-Dreamer/sf2_loader/README.md

 # hide_warnings: prevent warning messages from external C/C++ libraries printed to the terminal or not

 # mode: if set to 0, then when channel is specified, the current channel of the sf2 loader will be changed
-# to that channel, and then change other specified attributes, otherwise, change other attributes within the specified channel, but current channel of the sf2 loader remain unchanged
+# to that channel, and then change other specified attributes, otherwise,
+# change other attributes within the specified channel,
+# but current channel of the sf2 loader remain unchanged

 # examples
 loader.change(preset=2) # change current preset number to 2
-loader.change(bank=9, preset=3) # change current bank number to 9 and current preset number to 3
+loader.change(preset='Strings') # change current preset to Strings loader.change(bank=9, preset=3) # change current bank number to 9 and current preset number to 3
 loader.change_preset(2) # change current preset number to 2
 loader.change_preset('Strings') # change current preset to Strings